|$74.99||Out of stock||$74.99+||Buy|

 For the price, you're getting a pretty solid mATX case.
 I was looking for something of its size with a tempered glass side panel, plenty of ventilation, room for cable management, and a PSU shroud- all of which this has.
 Build quality is pretty good, and it's easy to disassemble.
 There's a good amount of room under the shroud and behind the motherboard tray for cable management (more if you remove the hard drive tray).
 Overall a great case for what you're paying.

 Also, for anyone planning on using this case: PCPP claims most power supplies are too big for the case, when they actually aren't.
 The hard drive cage is adjustable and can be moved.
-When it's in the furthest position back, it might block your power supply, but it comes preinstalled closer to the front of the case.
-You shouldn't have any issues putting your PSU in unless it's really long, and you can always remove it if needed.

 from completed build My First Build (with all my new upgrades)